kmeshavkin/rxmask/README.md

 ## Description
 Very simple to install and use mask for <input> made using regex.
 I decided against making it full blown module or library so it's a bit less practical, but that way I will not bloat this project too much.
 Testing is what really needed in this project, though I decided against using it just for simplicity's sake so I can move on to another project.
-Later I can get back to this project when I will be more experienced with modules, testing and other common practices, maybe evern making full-blown library out of this.
+Later I can get back to this project when I will be more experienced with modules, testing and other common practices (also with fixing bugs), maybe even making full-blown library out of this.

 ## How to use
 Use this for <input> element, pass this into "oninput" event (this will replace all * symbols only with numbers from 1 to 5):